 (using cross-validation module in scikit-learn) and report the overall

-Notes on Submission: You must submit your Jupyter Notebook
+Notes on Submission: You must submit your Jupyter Notebooks

 (similar to examples in class) which includes your documented code, results of

 your interactions, and any discussions or explanations of the results.
 Please

 organize your notebook so that it's clear what parts of the notebook correspond